SJ Y6: Variations

-History
+In Norway

 In 1981, NSB was in need of new rolling stock for the Flekkefjord Line.
 The line had been using Class 87 units, but these were so old they needed to be retired.
 NSB had sufficient Class 86 units, but these were suboptimal for the line.
 The Flekkefjord Line had originally been built as a narrow gauge railway, and when it was converted to standard gauge, the profile was not expanded.
 At first NSB borrowed two Y7 units from SJ, which arrived to Norway on 23 January 1981 and were put into service on 24 February.
 They proved reliable and suitable, and NSB purchased them for SEK 95,000 each plus freight in April.
 NSB gave them the class number 89 and road numbers 01 and 02.
 Two more units were sold to NSB in 1986.
 They retained the SJ colour scheme, but received the NSB logo.
 In the last few year, car 03 was used for parts.
 The Flekkefjord Line was closed on 31 December 1990.
 Two of the cars were proposed taken over by a private company, Continental Railways Systems, founded by Rasmus Rasmussen (Rasmus Surdal).
 They received a white paint job but the private operations were never realized.
 Unit 04 was then sent to the Ofoten Line as a work car.
 Three of the units have been preserved.